semenyakinms/twisted-purity/README.md

 **Installation**

-The code is essentially using QuSpin library, for installation see
+The requirements are lister in [requirements.txt](/requirements.txt).
+The code is essentially using QuSpin library, for installation details see
 ```
 https://quspin.github.io/QuSpin/
 ```